ohmysh/docs-v2/other/faq.md

 - Zsh bug, please see in _FAQ -> Zsh_ part.
 - Chinese Internet errors, please see in _FAQ -> Chinese Internet_ part.
+- You may not run plugins by CLI in `0.0.5-build_21`.
+We fixed it, and to solve it, you can download December Updates.